radiantlogic-v8/documentation-new/documentation/release-notes/iddm-8-0-0.md

 - SAML Attribute Service: Querying RadiantOne as a SAML attribute service.
 - Virtual Relational Service (VRS): Querying RadiantOne via SQL using the VRS JDBC driver.
 - Accessing RadiantOne as a Kerberized service.
 - Internal token generator for ADAP (`http://<service>:8089/adap?bind=token`).
 As an alternative, use an: [External OIDC token validator](../sys-admin-guide-rebuild/06-security#adap-external-token-validators)
+- Instance sub-clusters.
+As an alternative, deploy multiple environments in SaaS to meet the client application requirements.

 ## How to Report Problems and Provide Feedback